 Siding

-The North Cowichan Municipal Hall is made predominately of wood, a decision based on the fact that wood has a favourable strength-to-weight ratio, is a familiar material for the local trades, and is a renewable resource.
+The North Cowichan Municipal Hall is made predominately of wood, a decision based on the fact that wood has a favourable strength-to-weight ratio, is a familiar material for the local trades as well as a renewable resource.

 Western red cedar clads an almost all-wood structure